Windcrest Animal Hospital

 Dr. Cheryl L. Bell

-Cheryl L. Bell, VMD is an associate veterinarian at Windcrest Animal Hospital.
-She graduated from Duke University and and has a Master’s Degree from The George Washington University.
+Cheryl L. Bell, VMD is Chief of Staff at Centreville Veterinary Hospital and an associate veterinarian at Windcrest Animal Hospital.
+She graduated from Duke University and has a Master’s Degree from The George Washington University.
 After a career in consulting and advertising in Washington DC and New York City, Dr. Bell decided to follow a childhood dream and went back to school.
 She received her veterinary medical degree from the University of Pennsylvania School of Veterinary Medicine in 2007.
 Dr. Bell has volunteered for numerous animal rescue organizations and shelters in New York, Philadelphia and locally.
 She has fostered hundreds of cats in danger of euthanasia prior to finding new adoptive parents.
 She is especially interested in endocrinology, internal medicine and dermatology.
 Dr. Bell lives in Chadds Ford, PA with her son Cole, a dog named Cooper and three cats named Oliver, Eva and Vladimir.

 Dr. Karen Brockman